 Immigration has been a big topic in most Western countries in recent years, but also really in the past.
 War, poverty, oppression and violence are reasons for people to leave their homes.
 It’s usually not when war breaks out that they decide to leave.
 When violence gets so close that it starts being a real… Continue reading Immigration – Make America white again

-Since I’ve left Germany, where education is mostly free and the general view is that everyone should have access to it, I started experiencing what happens when that’s not the case.
-I could have written this as well: Since I left Germany and the privileged circle I was integrated in, I started… In the UK… Continue reading Education is necessary – Development Education
+Since I left Germany, where education is mostly free and the general view is that everyone should have access to it, I started experiencing what happens when that’s not the case.
+I could have written the last sentence like this as well: Since I left Germany and the privileged circle I was integrated in, I… Continue reading Education is necessary – Development Education

 I’m not sure I should advertise this article, because there’s so many things that are obviously wrong with it.
 Can you perceive that a pro-lifer is trying to make a point by saying, “The right to choose reinforces patriarchy?”
 So, because women claim autonomy over their bodies (as men do and have done for ages),… Continue reading Abortion: Is it about protecting those poor souls who don’t have a voice or is it patriarchy?